TR-369 USP

 Why ISPs need protocol flexibility

 No serious ISP platform can assume one protocol, one vendor, or one perfect fleet.
-A full product should support:
+A full product should validate:

 • TR-369 USP for compatible modern CPE agents.